Rayanworkout/Minimalist-CI-System/README.md

 The Payload URL is the address of your server and the port you chose, along with `/test` endpoint.
 The server will run on port **8080** by default.

-For example, if my server IP address is `10.125.81.27`.
+Let's assume my server IP address is `10.125.81.27`.
 I will let the default port.

 My Payload URL will be `http://10.125.81.27:8080/test`